richardschoen/iforgit/knowledge/setup_ibmi_library_github_repository.md

 -Clone the repository to /gitrepos/libraryname

 ### Create SSH user key on IBM i for
+kkkkk

+### Add public user key to your GitHub profile
 Log in to your git user account, navigate to the user profile in the upper right corner.
 Then select ```Settings```.

 <img width="296" height="434" alt="image" src="https://github.com/user-attachments/assets/33ff4e41-a9ab-4212-b31a-273e694e1672" />